 This series also offers improved customer connection access, which helps to decrease installation costs.
 Generac also offers a cellular remote monitoring system that allows business owners to check the status of their generator from anywhere in the world, using a computer, tablet, or smartphone.

-Automatic backup for large or custom homes
+Automatic backup for large or custom homes and businesses

 Three-phase generators work by producing three separate waves of AC power that operate in a sequence, ensuring that there is always a continuous flow of energy and that the power supplied tends to be steadier and more consistent as it may with single-phase generators.
 The type used depends on the application.
 Three-phase service is generally not available to residences in the USA.
 It is used in most commercial and industrial buildings.
 Three-phase power also allows the use of smaller motors and smaller wires to supply and utilize the same amount of energy.